jailsonsb2/MusicInfoAPI/README.md

 Sorry for messy code i am a noob in PHP :(

-i use Deezer API to retreive the cover Art.
+i use Deezer API or Apple Music. to retreive the Song Info.
+ Spotify Version Coming Soon.

 Just made it simple :)